 Study Island Back-to-School Planning Guide

-Whether you’re kickstarting a new implementation or reigniting an existing program for the new school year, we want to make sure that you have what you need to get off on the right foot.
+Whether you’re kickstarting a new virtual implementation or reigniting an existing program for the new school year, we want to make sure that you have what you need to get off on the right foot.
 We’ve assembled our top resources to help you set up things for the new school year, explore all of the features your program has to offer, and learn best practices from successful implementations.

 Prepare Your Account for the New Year